davey3000/nacl-openrisc-1000/README.md

 Chrome's NaCl/PNaCl libraries, allowing it to be run in the Chrome browser or Chrome OS.

-The JavaScript version is available [here](https://github.com/s-macke/jor1k/).
+A demo is available [here](http://davey3000.github.io/nacl-openrisc-1000).

 ## Limitations